sveltejs/kit/documentation/docs/20-core-concepts/30-form-actions.md

 #### Validation errors

 If the request couldn't be processed because of invalid data, you can return validation errors — along with the previously submitted form values — back to the user so that they can try again.
-The `invalid` function lets you return an HTTP status code (typically 400 or 422, in the case of validation errors) along with the data:
+The `invalid` function lets you return an HTTP status code in `$page.status` (typically 400 or 422, in the case of validation errors) along with the data in `form`:

 ```diff
 // @errors: 2339 2304